The fashion designer Petar Petrov is a bit shy but certainly carries a determined demeanor.

 Not knowing how certain things would work.
 Eventually I overcame them, difficulties are also there to master.

 It provides me with the opportunity to make important steps in regards to development.
-If I cannot realize specific projects due to a financial situation, departure offers me their support and help.
+If I cannot realize specific projects due to a financial situation, the Vienna Business Agency offers me their support and help.

 Why didn’t you move to a city that was better known as a fashion centre?